Spirent/cf-netsecopen-tests/readme.md

  6) Copy the test id from the browser url bar (last part of URL)

  7) Next paste the same test id under create_test.py section of the cf_config.py file as shown below

-    # create_tests.py base test ID - use working HTTP Throughput test from controller.
+    #create_tests.py base test ID - use working HTTP Throughput test from controller

-    # create_tests will use this ID to copy port group, subnets and other settings from.
+    #create_tests will use this ID to copy port group, subnets and other settings from

     create_tests_base_test_id = '6f9cf64409bdd97428a78f9509dab444'

     create_test_source_csv = 'create_tests_nso.csv'  # located in input sub directory, do not put subdir in var

  8) Optionally edit ./cf_runtests/input/create_tests_nso.csv file for number of tests to create, this is the "include" column (default setting will run 27 tests)